 5.7.2.2.
-Unintentional jettisoning
+Losing a part of the model glider

-If the model glider suffers any unintentional jettisoning during the flight, then the flight shall be scored zero according to 5.3.1.7.
-If, during the landing, any unintentional jettisoning occurs (ref.
-5.7.6.) after the first touch of the model glider with ground, any object or person, then the flight is valid.
+If the model glider loses any part during the flight, then the flight shall be scored zero.
+If the model glider loses a part as a result of a mid-air collision or during the landing, that means after the first contact of the model glider with the ground, any object or person, then the flight is valid.